Garmin Dash Cam Mini 2 Review: Tiny Camera, Big

 • You want hands-free control through excellent voice commands.

-However, if you require features like a built-in screen for immediate playback, integrated GPS for speed and location data overlay (the Mini 2 relies on your phone for this), or 4K resolution, you might want to explore other models in Garmin’s lineup or from different brands.
+However, if you require features like a built-in screen for immediate playback, integrated GPS for speed and location data overlay (the Mini 2 relies on your phone for this), or 4K resolution, you might explore other Garmin models or different brands.

 Frequently Asked Questions (FAQ)